Syrian hamster variations: Albino Syrian hamster

-A true albino Syrian hamster has yet to be discovered; the closest is a red-eyed white (sometimes called a flesh-eared white).
+A true albino Syrian hamster has yet to be discovered; the closest is a Red-Eyed White (sometimes called a Flesh-Eared White).

 Eyes and ears

 The colour of a hamster's eyes and ears is usually determined by the coat colour.
-Some coat colours have several different eye and ear colour combinations, however, such as the cream variety which can have black, red or ruby eyes.
-Sometimes hamsters can present heterochromia, sometimes known as "odd eyes".
+Some coat colours have several different eye and ear colour combinations, however, such as the Cream variety which can have black, red or ruby eyes.
+Hamsters can also present with heterochromia, sometimes known as "odd eyes".

 Patterns

 Banded

-First reported in 1957, a banded (BaBa, Baba, or Ba-) hamster will have a band of white around the middle.
+First reported in 1957, a Banded (BaBa, Baba, or Ba-) hamster will have a band of white around the middle.
 The width of the band will differ, from a small strip to most of the body.
-Most colours can exist banded.
+Most colours can exist Banded.

 Piebald

 The first Piebald was reported in 1945.
 A Piebald is a coloured hamster that has white spots on its body.
 The spots can be few and small or can cover the hamster.
 Piebalds can also have coloured bellies.
 This pattern is hard to breed and is believed by some to be extinct.